John W. Campbell: Slavery, race, and segregation

 Green wrote that Campbell "enjoyed taking the 'devil's advocate' position in almost any area, willing to defend even viewpoints with which he disagreed if that led to a livelier debate".
-As an example, he wrote:[Campbell] pointed out that the much-maligned 'peculiar institution' of slavery in the American South had in fact provided the blacks brought there with a higher standard of living than they had in Africa ...
+As an example, he wrote:

+[Campbell] pointed out that the much-maligned 'peculiar institution' of slavery in the American South had in fact provided the blacks brought there with a higher standard of living than they had in Africa ...
 I suspected, from comments by Asimov, among others – and some Analog editorials I had read – that John held some racist views, at least in regard to blacks.

-Finally, however, Green agreed with Campbell that "rapidly increasing mechanization after 1850 would have soon rendered slavery obsolete anyhow.
+However, Green also said about this stance that "rapidly increasing mechanization after 1850 would have soon rendered slavery obsolete anyhow.
 It would have been better for the USA to endure it a few more years than suffer the truly horrendous costs of the Civil War."

 In a June 1961 editorial called "Civil War Centennial", Campbell argued that slavery had been a dominant form of human relationships for most of history and that the present was unusual in that anti-slavery cultures dominated the planet.

-He wrote, It's my bet that the South would have been integrated by 1910.
+It's my bet that the South would have been integrated by 1910.
 The job would have been done – and done right – half a century sooner, with vastly less human misery, and with almost no bloodshed ...
 The only way slavery has ever been ended, anywhere, is by introducing industry ...
 If a man is a skilled and competent machinist – if the lathes work well under his hands – the industrial management will be forced, to remain in business, to accept that fact, whether the man be black, white, purple, or polka-dotted.